wangziqi2013/wangziqi2013.github.io/_posts/2018-06-16-Footprint-Caching.markdown

 The over-fetching problem can be alleviated by allowing data be to fetched at sub-page granularity on-demand.
 Two bit vectors are added into both the TLB and the PTE to support this: A valid bit vector to indicate whether a 64 byte segment is valid in the cache, and a reference bit vector to record the segments that are filled on-demand after the block is allocated in the cache.
-Note that the reference bit vector is always a subset of valid bit vector, because referenced bits are always valid in the cache.
+Note that the reference bit vector is not always a subset of valid bit vector, because if a block is evicted, then all of its valid bits are cleared.
 In the paper, the size of both bit vectors are 8 bits.

-This decision is made
+The modified scheme is called F-TDC (Footprint-Tagless DRAM Cache), and it operates as follows.